What is cyberbullying?

 What can I do now?

 - Check out another young person's experience of cyberbullying.
-Roseanna reflects that she wished she had talk to someone earlier; as the more people she talked to, the easier it became.
+Roseanna reflects that she wished she had talk to someone earlier, as the more people she talked to, the easier it was to deal with.

 - Our number 1 tip is to talk to someone about what you're going through.
 Rahart Adams breaks down the key steps for you here.